 Note: Austrian food legislation is only available in German language.

-Austrian food legislation is cited with first publication number and year, amendments are not explicit mentioned but the links lead to the current valid versions including amendments.
+Austrian food legislation is cited with first publication number and year, amendments are not explicit mentioned but the links in this report lead to the current valid consolidated version including amendments.